mpdcampbell/selfhosted-services/README.md

 - As well as convenience, Traefik handles security as all traffic is routed through middlewares where requests can be filtered and modified before the reach the service.<br />
 - Main middlewares in this set up are http to https redirect, request rate limiter, a middleware applying range of http security headers and a middleware routing requests through authelia for two factor authentication.<br />
 - A different http security header middleware is define for each service to allow future customisation.

+### Docker-Socket-Proxy
+- [Docker-Socket-Proxy](https://github.com/Tecnativa/docker-socket-proxy#readme) a proxy layer for between traefik and the docker socket.
+- Traefik requires access to the docker socket to work and Traefik is exposed to the internet.
+This means an attack on traefik could grant the attacker root access on the underlying host.
+- [Recommended](https://doc.traefik.io/traefik/providers/docker/#docker-api-access) by traefik devs, docker-socket-proxy ony allows access to the sections of the docker API that Traefik needs to function.

 ### Authelia
 - [Authelia](https://github.com/authelia/authelia#readme) is an authentication server providing two factor authentication for all the services.